Skip to content

 • Native Project Configuration:

-When enabling RUM Resource automatic collection, you need to filter out React Native symbolization call requests and Expo log call requests that only occur in the development environment.
-The methods are as follows:
+When enabling RUM Resource auto-collection, requests for React Native symbolization calls and Expo log calls that only occur in the development environment need to be filtered out.
+Methods are as follows:

 iOS